dre32722/dre32722.github.io/assets/handsonlabs/forkthemedrecapigitrepo.md

 <img src="./img/git5.PNG" />

-Click the fork button (circled in red) to create a copy of the anki-medrecapis repository in your account.
+Click the fork button (circled in red) to create a copy of the ankimedrec-apis repository in your account.

 <img src="./img/git6.PNG" />